 Emei Shan ('Shan' is mountain in Chinese) has a well-developed tourist infrastructure.
 There are plenty of places to stay at different levels of the mountain.
 Fit and keen birders can walk from the base (around 600m) to the summit at 3,000m, or descend the many stone steps.
 Emei can also be tackled by birding around different levels, for example near mid-level Wannian Temple (cable car access to 1,020m) or from Leidongping/Jieyin Hall beneath the summit (at the end of the road at 2,500m).

 Wawu Shan is about three hours drive southwest from Leidongping at Emei.
 Wawu is famous as the place of discovery of Sichuan Treecreeper.
 It has a remarkable summit plateau habitat of bamboo beneath fir trees, although it is very wet and misty in May and June.
 No fewer than eight species of parrotbill have been seen at Wawu Shan.
 It is probably easier to see Grey-hooded Parrotbill and Emei Liochichla here than at Emei Shan.

-Wolong was close to the epicentre of the tragic May 12th 2008 earthquake, and there was loss of life at both the Panda Research Centre and at Shawan village.
-One can only hope that recovery will continue to progress.
+Wolong was close to the epicentre of the (2008) earthquake, and there was loss of life at both the Panda Research Centre and at Shawan village.

 The road from Wolong westwards over Balangshan pass provides access to good habitat up to an elevation of 4,700m.
 Chinese Monal, White Eared Pheasant and Grandala are among the many special birds recorded near the road.